knnguyen2410/rock-paper-scissors/README.md

 **My biggest takeaway**: I feel that by the end of this product, I have a greater appreciation for the OOP principles of abstraction and polymorphism.

 **What I would do differently**: I would spend much more time fleshing out the structure of my program.
 I now know that when it comes to object-oriented programming, being able to understand where your code should go and where your methods are coming from is crucial.
-I believe that spending more time understanding the application at a high-level will make a huge different in saving time, and make refactoring code much smoother.
+I believe that spending more time understanding the application at a high-level will make a huge difference in saving time, and make refactoring code much smoother.

 ---
 ## Credits